Lupo-class frigate: Soldati-class patrol frigate

 Iraq ordered four Lupo-class frigates from CNR in 1980 as part of a naval expansion program just before the Iran–Iraq War.
 These ships, which feature a telescopic hangar were completed between 1985 and 1987.
 Due to restrictions on arm sales to Iraq because of the Iran-Iraq War placed by the Italian prime minister Bettino Craxi, the ships remained interned in Italy until the end of that war in 1988.
 Iraqi President Saddam Hussein then tried to renegotiate the price of these ships (and the other ships purchased from Italy), claiming he should receive a discount due to the delay in delivery of the ships.
 Negotiations and court proceedings were still ongoing when Iraq invaded Kuwait in 1990 and a new arms embargo against Iraq was placed by the United Nations, again blocking the sale.
 In 1993 all of them were seized and, after being refitted as patrol ships, incorporated to the Italian Navy as the Soldati class in 1996.
 Changes made for Italian service included the removal of all ASW equipment.
 The four ships are (pennant F 582), (F 583), (F 584) and (F 585), and are used in fleet escort or long range patrolling duties.
 The Philippines considered acquiring the Soldati class in 2012.

-F582 and F584 wete scrapped in Aliaga in 2024.
+F582 and F584 were scrapped in Aliaga in 2024.